Brugarolas/useful-decorators/README.md

 ### `@interval(ms, continueFunc)`

-Executes a function indefinide times in an interval.
+Executes a function indefinite times in an interval.
 If `continueFunc` is not present, it will executes the function infinite times.
 If it is, it will stop when `continueFunc` returns falsy.

 ```js
 import { interval } from 'useful-decorators';